callumw123/Leninux/Windows/ReadMe.md

   - enables firewall
   - disbales default accounts(Admin and Guest)
   - enables automatic updating

+ Adding files written in batch as they are guaranteed to work on all windows machines as last round we discovered that older versions of windows were running older versions of powershell which limited which part of the scripts would run. unlike callum's "all in one" bash script the batch scripts will be in different files

 ## the command "Set-ExecutionPolicy unrestricted" must be run in an administrator powershell window